krdevereux/krdevereux.github.io/README.md

    ![OneidaLakeMap](/assets/OneidaLakeMap.jpg)

+   I decided to use a dark theme for this map in order to highlight the points of interest and the target waterbody.
+I additionally created an vingette effect around the Oneida Lake watershed so that other WWTPs in the area were visible but wouldn't distract from the WWTPs within the 15-mile distance zone around Oneida Lake.

+R code:

 ### Storm Surge Inundation in Pamlico County, NC

    For this project, I was interested in the impacts of hurricanes on coastal North Carolina.
 I used the Sea Lake and Overland Surges from Hurricanes (SLOSH) model display program from NOAA to obtain flooding scenarios for different storm categories.
 I overlaid the results with Pamlico County data for building footprints to illustrate which structures would likely be inundated during different storm surge scenarios.